facebook_pixel

 Estimate Expenses: Event expenses include everything from venue rental to promotional materials.
 When you estimate your expenses, make sure to account for every possible cost, including often-overlooked or hidden charges like necessary permits and event insurance, staff time, or emergency contingencies.
 It’s advisable to add a buffer—at least 20 percent—to your initial estimate to account for unforeseen expenses.

 Estimate Income: Predicting income can be challenging, especially for new events.
 Start by making an educated guess on how many attendees you’ll get and what you will need to charge for admission to maximize earnings without pricing out your audience.
-Remember that Ticketstripe is by far the most cost-effective event software for nonprofits to manage ticket sales with the lowest fees in the industry—and it’s a no-subscription-fee alternative to Eventbrite.
+Remember that Ticketstripe is by far the most cost-effective event software for nonprofits to manage ticket sales with the lowest fees in the industry.
 Don’t forget to factor in other revenue streams, such as sponsorships, raffles, and so on.
 If your estimated income is nowhere near that five-times-expenses benchmark, revisit your spending and look for other ways to save.

 9. Create Your Event Page and Sell Tickets ASAP